SAP/sap-btp-service-operator/README.md

       - What to do:

-        First find the service instance or binding in question and fix it, then re-trigger the uninstalation.
+        First, locate the service instance or binding in question and fix it, then re-trigger the uninstallation.

         To find it, log on to the cluster and check the pre-delete job, or check the logs by running the following two commands: